1. User guide

 In Metadb, a data source is defined using the CREATE DATA SOURCE

-statement,
+statement, for example:

 CREATE DATA SOURCE sensor TYPE kafka OPTIONS ( brokers 'kafka:29092', topics '^metadb_sensor_1\.', consumergroup 'metadb_sensor_1_1', addschemaprefix 'sensor_', schemastopfilter 'admin' );